-When I tested FastestVPN's first iteration, I was left unimpressed with its bare-bones apps and lack of security features.
+When I tested FastestVPN's first iteration, I wasn't impressed.
+It wasn't great for streaming, and its security features were lacking.
 So can its latest overhaul change my mind?

-The answer is: yes and no. FastestVPN has undoubtedly made a lot of improvements to its service, including better security features and increased protocol support.
+Yes.
+FastestVPN has undoubtedly improved, including better unblocking capabilities, security options, and increased protocol support.

-However, the VPN is still plagued by a range of reliability issues that make it frustrating to use.
-It’s by no means a terrible service; there are just better and more reliable VPNs out there for a similar price.
+However, the VPN still has a few issues that need attention.
+It’s a good service, but there are better and more reliable VPNs for a similar price.

 Short on Time?
 Here Are My Key Findings